 This may seem contradictory to my usual advice of plan, prepare, predict, etc.; however, I think the two can live in harmony.

-Another industry that has had to pivot and figure out how to come back after being shut down is beauty services such as salons.
+Another industry that has had to pivot and figure out how to come back is beauty services such as salons.
 Waiting rooms are a thing of the past.
 The parking lot has become the waiting zone.
 Now you call when you arrive and wait to be notified that it’s your turn.
 Fewer stations, barriers between seats, masks for all and more.
 Recovering and being profitable among all these changes will challenge the most resilient of businesses.

 Letting go of the need to know and accepting that more change is likely is the best approach.